 For example, in ANTH 1301, Anthropology of Homelessness, students volunteer to support homeless individuals and families in Providence.
 In ANTH 1312, Stratified Reproduction, students design and implement research projects in partnership with Rhode Island-based home visiting programs that serve new mothers and fathers in need.

 Requirements for Engaged Scholars in Anthropology

-Students interested in becoming an Engaged Scholar in Anthropology should apply to the program in ASK at the same time that they declare the Anthropology concentration.
-Students do not need to take extra courses in anthropology to fulfill their Engaged Scholar requirements, though they may wish to do so.
+Students interested in becoming an Engaged Scholar in Anthropology do not need to take extra courses in anthropology to fulfill their Engaged Scholar requirements.
 While fulfilling concentration requirements, students must also complete the following requirements:

 - Either ANTH 1940: Ethnographic Methods or ANTH 1621: Material Culture Practicum

 - At least one departmental course designated as “engaged pedagogy” by the faculty.
 Students may choose from the list below – which will be updated periodically - or they may petition to include a relevant engaged course from another department.